prcutler/stoneopen/wp-content/plugins/events-made-easy/readme.txt

 See the FAQ section at [the documentation site](http://www.e-dynamics.be/wordpress).

 == Changelog ==

+= 1.4.4 =
+* Feature: added placeholders #_12HSTARTTIME_NOLEADINGZERO and #_12HENDTIME_NOLEADINGZERO
+* Feature: added filter eme_eval_booking_filter, doing evaluations before the person is entered in the db.
+One parameter: $event.
+And $_POST can be used too of course.
+* Feature: added #_BOOKINGPRICEPERSEAT and #_BOOKINGPRICEPERSEAT{xx} rsvp placeholders, to return the end-price per booked seat (either normally or for multiprice for the indicated price category).
+The filter eme_insert_rsvp_action is taken into account, so the end-price includes anything you do with it (including discounts)
+* Feature: subjects of mails being send to bookers is now also customizable and multi-lang ready
+* Feature: you can now delete "unused" people (people without bookings, can happen if you delete old events)
+* Feature: you can now select a template for mail message and body when sending after-mails, and for many format settings when creating/editing an event
+* Feature: added an option to no longer show the RSVP form after a successful booking
+* Improvement: a little more polite bad-boy message
+* Improvement: renamed an eme option, no big deal
+* Improvement: all RSVP prices are now showing as floating point, with 2 digits behind the "."
+* Bugfix: removing a person and his booking info left orphaned answers, cleaning those now
+* Bugfix: when using the #_PAYMENT_URL in an email, all works ok but a php warning was shown (third variable for a function not initialized).
+Fixed
+* Bugfix: when deleting 1 template, all were deleted.

+= 1.4.3 =
+* Bugfix: the filter eme_eval_booking_form_filter was called too early, causing the second argument to be empty
+* Bugfix: the captcha isn't taken into account when adding a booking via admin backend, but it prevented adding a booking then

+= 1.4.2 =
+* Bugfix: some undef values fixed
+* Bugfix: make the default use the new notation too for captchas (for new installations)
+* Bugfix: the frontend submission plugin has been updated to account for new jquery timeentry plugin too

+= 1.4.1 =
+* Bugfix: fixed a bug with a undefined var, preventing activation of the plugin for new installations
+* Bugfix: for plugin deletion, the tables were not deleted for multisite blogs

+= 1.4.0 =
+* Feature: more consistent notation for placeholders, see http://www.e-dynamics.be/wordpress/?p=51559
+* Feature: people page can now do merging of bookings, show all bookings per person and allows person editing
+* Feature: RSS feed now shows html (no maps or forms), as does all other parts of wordpress do
+* Feature: use language selected at booking time for sending mail concerning the booking or the attendee
+* Feature: the cancel registration form can now also be formatted (also per event if wanted)
+* Feature: locations can now also be duplicated
+* Feature: added field tags to form fields, these are shown to the booker and are (m)qtranslate-compatible
+* Bugfix: don't show the captcha when showing the booking form in the admin backend, it was ignored but still it's best not to confuse people
+* Bugfix: if the current day had an event, the calendar didn't show the eventfull class
+* Bugfix: don't match "[...]"  for location placeholders, solved more generically by the new placeholders notation feature.
+* Bugfix: show weekday initials only again for small calendar format
+* Bugfix: the wordpress nonce was being outputted too much times.
+Although the fields are hidden, it's not good to do so.
+* Bugfix: when inserting or updating a booking, the action hook was executed before the answers for extra fields were stored in the db
+* Improvement: the events database now gets updated upon first site visit (admin or not), so no more deactivate/reactivate action needed
+* Improvement: when the events page setting changes, the SEO rules are flushed, so no more deactivate/reactivate action needed
+* Improvement: code dedup for locations page
+* Improvement: show a warning if a custom field requires a value but it was left empty

 = 1.3.4 =
 * Feature: when doing the "quick" deny for registrations while editing an event, no mails were being sent.
 There's now a general option in the Mail section that allows you to change that.